PragmaticCoding/PragmaticCoding.github.io/_posts/2024-08-04-observable-types-3.md

 The whole thing, at first glance, seems very circular.
 We have an `Observable` that wraps an `ObservableList` and supports these same methods as `ObservableList`.
 What's the point?

 The point is that this turns out to be awesomely cool!
 And not just cool, but super useful, too.
-In this article we'll first look at how `ListProperty` behaves, then we'll look at how the various interfaces and classes go together, and then we'll take a look at some practical exapmles.
+In this article we'll first look at how `ListProperty` behaves, then we'll look at how the various interfaces and classes go together, and then we'll take a look at some practical examples.

 And, by the way, everything about `ListProperty` is also true for `MapProperty` and `SetProperty` too.